 Should I apply for a water right or a temporary water use permit?

 If you foresee a long-term use, or there is a lot of competition for the source, you will want to apply for a water right.
 If you have an established water right, you have legal standing to assert that right against conflicting uses of water or ice with people who do not have water rights.
 In addition, a person with an established water right has priority to use water or harvest ice over persons who later file for water rights from the same source.
 A temporary water use permit does not grant any right or priority to the water user or harvester.

 What costs are involved?

 There is an application filing fee for both water rights and temporary water use permits.
-The application fee is $500 to harvest any quantity of glacier ice.
-You are also required to pay the cost of a legal advertisement in at least one issue of a local newspaper in the area near the proposed ice harvest.
+The application fee is $350 to harvest any quantity of glacier ice.
+You are also required to pay the cost of a legal advertisement in at least one issue of a local newspaper in the area near the proposed ice harvest, in the case of an application for a water right.
 In addition, permit and certificate (including temporary water use permit) holders are subject to an annual $50 water right administrative service fee.